Image processing in DNA: The encoding procedure

 Note that as $L_{i,j}$ has increasing values, the symbols $-1$ and $-2$ cannot be confused with information-bearing values in $D_{i,j}$. \textbf{Huffman coding}~\cite{huffman1952method} is performed after differential coding, and all values in $D_{i,j}$ are used to construct the Huffman code dictionary.
 This results in a collection of binary strings $B_{i,j},$ $i\in\{R,G,B\}$, $0\leq j\leq 7$.

-\textbf{Conversion of binary strings into DNA oligos.} The binary information is converted into oligo strings over the alphabet $\{{\text{A,T,G,C}\}}$ of length $196$ nucleotides.
-Each oligo contains a unique block-id for its position in the original string.
-If needed, some strings are padded with dummy values to ensure uniform lengths.
-Once again, $-2$ is used to indicate the end of the vector.
-In addition, each DNA oligo includes a prefix primer, address, an information block and suffix primer.

-\textbf{Mapping binary sequences to DNA blocks.} To ensure a high quality of the synthetic product, we perform constraint coding by imposing a maximum runlength-$3$ constraint for the symbols C and G and ensuring a GC content in the range $40-60\%$~\cite{yazdi2015rewritable}.
-The constrained coder maps $18$ and $22$-bit sequences into $10$ and $13$ nucleotide DNA oligos, respectively.
-This constrained code, along with the color code, is the only source of redundancy in the encoding procedure.
+\textbf{Converting binary strings to DNA oligos.} The binary information is then converted into oligo strings over the alphabet $\{{\text{A,T,G,C}\}}$.
+To ensure a high quality of the synthetic product, we perform constraint coding by imposing a maximum runlength-$3$ constraint for the symbols C and G and ensuring a GC content in the range $40-60\%$~\cite{yazdi2015rewritable}.
+The constrained coder maps $18$ and $22$ bits binary strings into $10$ and $13$ nts DNA blocks, respectively.
+Each designed DNA oligo is of length 196 nts and is parsed into the following subsequences: A pair of primer sequences, each of length 20 nts, used for the prefix and suffix, an address sequence of length 10 nts, and 11 information-bearing sequences of length 13 nts.

 \textbf{Primer sequences.} We add to each DNA oligo a prefix and suffix primer, used for PCR amplification of the single stranded DNA oligos.
 To allow for random access, we choose $8$ pairs of primers of length $20$, one for each level, all of which are at a Hamming distance $\geq 10$ nucleotides.
 The primers are paired up so as to have similar melting temperature, which allows for all oligos to be amplified in the same cycle.